Rahu-Ketu Main Page

 When Rahu in 2 = yuti with the lord of the 1st or 7th navamsha,, Rahu's method for breaking out of family lineage limitations may involve several"great leap forward" marriages.

 "Desire to Acquire"

 'Leapfrog ' over the conventional values basis to an elite privilege via The family history, collection of financial wealth or knowledge, or via the face and voice

 Rahu Mahadasha - Rahu bhukti = Rahu pratyantardasha

 This enticing exotic agent(s) is disruptive but exciting and each iteration of Rahu breaks some limit upon how many and which types of financial wealth and sense-pleasure one is allowed to possess.

 Rahu periods for Rahu in 2 + other graha

-Rahu influenced by Shani experiences more constraint to the basic conditions of family lineage, and despite self-reevaluation persists in a programme of diligent effort necessary to acquire a persuasive voice, wealth and knowledge
+Rahu influenced by Shani experiences more constraint to the basic conditions of family lineage, and despite self-reevaluation persists in a programme of diligent effort necessary to acquire a persuasive voice, valuable goods and conserved knowledge

 face + voice